LeopoldineMirtil/medical_data_visualizer/README.md

 # Medical Data Visualizer

-A project from the freeCodeCamp "Data Analysis with Python" course.
-The goal is to manipulate and visualize data by using matplotlib, seaborn and pandas to create two functions that create a categorical plot and heatmap.
+A project from the freeCodeCamp "Data Analysis with Python" course, instructions [here](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer).
+The goal of the project is to manipulate and visualize data by using matplotlib, seaborn and pandas to create two functions that create a categorical plot and a heatmap.

 ### Data Description
-The file 'medical_examination.csv' is the data source for this project and was made available by freeCodeCamp.Below is a description of the data values:
+The file 'medical_examination.csv' is the data source for this project and was made available by freeCodeCamp.
+The dataset is compiled from medical examinations, below is a description of the data values:

 |          Feature 	       |         Variable Type    |     Variable 	    |     Value Type    |